 Urata the Legion

-Urata is another Mini Boss which we face after we have stepped foot into Oblivion.
+Urata is another Mini Boss in City of Ash 2 which we face after we have stepped foot into Oblivion.
 She will avoid the combat at first and calls in reinforcement, which you have to fight.
 If you are an inexperienced group or don’t know your potential, then pull carefully and don’t run into the room headlessly.

 Flame Circles: Offensively speaking, this is her most dangerous ability.
 She will spawn Flame Circles underneath to up to 3 group members which are set ablaze immediately and can hurt quite a lot.
 Just step out of them, or dodge roll out of them.